Skip to content

 Coolify's UI for environment variables

-Coolify’s Magic environment variables
+Coolify’s magic environment variables

 Additionally, Coolify can generate some dynamic environment variables for you.
 The syntax is SERVICE_<TYPE>_<IDENTIFIER>.
 Type may be one of: